 That declaration is based on what’s written within the high-quality raters manual.
 The quoted element is practiced by telling the first-class raters to use Wikipedia to check on the popularity of an internet site.

 But that’s a selective quote.
-A selective quote is wherein a person charges a part of a declaration to show a point.
+A selective quote is when a person charges a part of a declaration to show a point.
 But the factor falls aside when you examine it within the entire context.

 For instance, it’s like a person quoting some other man or woman as having said, “I beat my son…” whilst in truth, the character had stated, “I beat my son playing Monopoly.”